Alex-Lafleur/Cardano-Constitution-Draft/README.md

 ### Section 6: Power and Duty of the Governance Bodies

-The constitutional committee shall only vote on the constitutionality of governance actions and are collectively responsible for ensuring that the Constitution is respected.
+The Constitutional Committee shall only vote on the constitutionality of governance actions and are collectively responsible for ensuring that the Constitution is respected.

 ## Article VII